 - A common agenda that was formally adopted by all stakeholders which describes the baseline situation, the goals, the strategies and a common set of values.

-- A youth council called the “Juvenile Justice League”, comprised of currently or formerly system-involved youth providing input based on their first-hand experiences.
+- A youth council called the “Juvenile Justice Council”, comprised of formerly system-involved youth providing input based on their first-hand experiences.

 - Agreement on six priority action areas that included empowering families, prevention, the intersection of the education and juvenile justice systems, case processing, data, and policy.